sanjivpractice/petadoption/README.md

 5)

 #Testing

+Unit tests:
-## Unit tests: quite a few unit tests (within the allowed time) have been written that tests various happy path and negative/boundary conditions
+Quite a few unit tests (within the allowed time) have been written that tests various happy path and negative/boundary conditions

-## IT tests:
+IT tests:
    - For integration tests I would use Junit again in this case to instantiate the PetAdoptionRunner (with appropriate args) and let it run all the way through.
    - Another option is to add a quick rest controller and have an IT which specifies input through the rest controller and assert the result